Group Data by Dimension

 2. Drag a Chart element from the Toolbox panel into the Dashboard.

-3. Press the ‘Edit’ button edit on the Chart to open the Wizard.
-Press the ‘Full Editor’ button edit at the top right to open the Chart Editor.
+3. Press the ‘Edit’ button Edit on the Chart to open the Wizard.
+Press the ‘Full Editor’ button Full Editor at the top right to open the Chart Editor.

 4. Expand the ‘Sales’ data block.
 From the ‘Dimensions’ node, drag the ‘State’ field to the ‘X’ region of the Chart Editor.